bernaferrari/FigmaToCode/README.md

 The plugin is organized as a monorepo.
 There are several packages:

-- packages/backend - Contains the business logic that reads the Figma API and converts nodes
+- `packages/backend` - Contains the business logic that reads the Figma API and converts nodes
-- packages/plugin-ui - Contains the common UI for the plugin
+- `packages/plugin-ui` - Contains the common UI for the plugin
-- packages/eslint-config-custom - Config file for ESLint
+- `packages/eslint-config-custom` - Config file for ESLint
-- packages/tsconfig - Collection of TSConfig files used throughout the project
+- `packages/tsconfig` - Collection of TSConfig files used throughout the project

-- apps/plugin - This is the actual plugin assembled from the parts in backend & plugin-ui.
+- `apps/plugin` - This is the actual plugin assembled from the parts in `backend` & `plugin-ui`.
 Within this folder it's divided between:
-  - plugin-src - loads the backend and compiles to code.js
+  - `plugin-src` - loads from `backend` and compiles to `code.js`
-  - ui-src - loads the common plugin-ui and compiles to index.html
+  - `ui-src` - loads the common `plugin-ui` and compiles to `index.html`
-- apps/debug - This is a debug mode plugin that is a more convenient way to see all the UI elements.
+- `apps/debug` - This is a debug mode plugin that is a more convenient way to see all the UI elements.

 The plugin is built using Turbo which in turn builds the internal packages.